Preparing for laryngeal (larynx) cancer treatment

 If your team thinks you may develop swallowing difficulties during treatment, they may suggest you are fed through a tube for a while.
 This is to make sure you have enough calories to maintain or gain weight.

-There are different ways you can be fed by a tube:
+Some different ways you can be fed by a tube include the following:

-- Nasogastric (NG) feeding – a thin tube is passed up the nose and down into the stomach.
-It is used for shorter periods of time, for example less than 4 weeks.
+This is where a thin tube is passed up the nose and down into the stomach.

 We have more information about nutritional support and artificial feeding.